 All students with disabilities, including but not limited to physical, psychiatric or learning disabilities, who wish to request accommodations in this class should notify the Special Services Office early in the semester so that the appropriate arrangements may be made.
-In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability to the Coordinator of Special Services.
-For more information, call or visit the Special Services Office in Rooms 113-C or 112 at the Reese Center, ext.
+In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability to the Coordinator of Special Services Office in Rooms 113-C or 112 at the Reese Center, ext.
 4654 or 4675.
 On the Levelland Campus, the Special Services Office is located in the Student Services Building, ext.
 2529.

-DIVERSITY STATEMENT
+DIVERSITY STATEMENT\